Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

     click this link to get a copy bundled with Psychtoolbox][c++ runtime]

-3. Psychtoolbox 3.0.20 and later will require a paid license key to function, except for a time-limited free trial period.
-Sales of these license keys will start early in the year 2025.
-The version will require consent to enabling of the software network license manager, but be freely usable until shortly after start of sales.
+3. Psychtoolbox 3.0.20 and later will require a paid license key to function, except for a time-limited 14 days free trial period.
+The version will require consent to enabling of the software network license manager, and then is freely usable until 14 days after first use on a machine, or until 14th of April 2025 in case of machines first used before start of April 2025, whatever end date comes later.

 #### Mac {#Mac}

-Execute step 1 and then [skip to Alternate Download below for how to download zip files instead.](#alternate-download)
+Execute step 1 and then [skip to Alternate Download below for how to download zip files instead.](#alternate-download) We strongly recommend use of Psychtoolbox 3.0.21 or later, not version 3.0.20.

 1. If you intend to use multi-media functions, or if you want fast, high-quality, cross-platform, consistent text rendering with Matlab, you must install the 64-Bit